jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 future, given for instance the increased importance of the tasks supported by networks or the potentially increasing frequency of natural disasters as a result of global warming.

+Scaling steps during power shortage differ from network dynamic scaling and depend on the network domain and the events: grid outages, deployment in remote or mobile environments, extreme weather events, or any sort of enforced reductions in power usage like monththly battery testing.
+Nevertheless there is a gain to have a common dynamic scaling approach that includes network-driven scaling and power-shortage scaling.

 ## Transport {#transport}